Meet Our Horses

 HUDSON BAY

 Hudson is a bay colored thoroughbred/quarter horse, who loves to be in the back of the line so he can keep tabs on everyone.
-He is peppy and opinionated and loves to boss the other horses around, but also very steady on the trail.
+He is peppy and opinionated and loves to boss the other horses around.
 We call him Hollywood Hudson as he is a little full of himself and likes to be admired, (he will push the other horses away so he can hog all the attention and treats).
-He does get a little worried if his rider is anxious but he tries really hard to please his rider.
+He is currently enjoying his well earned retirement, enjoying lounging around in the pasture, playing in the sprinkler and eating whenever he wants.
+Hudson’s big plans for the summer include an apple eating contest he is confident he will win (jk). =)

 MAGGIE